matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 draft: false
 ---

-I have spent the last few days performing the migration from WordPress to Hugo and I think the change went fairly well considering some of the incompatibilities between the platforms.
+I have spent the last few days performing the migration from WordPress to Hugo and I think the change went well considering some of the incompatibilities between the platforms.
 I wanted to write about the migration process from one platform/hosting provider to another, and the reasons why I wanted to make the change in the first place.
-Overall, the migration to Hugo went fairly well without too many major issues.
+Overall, the migration to Hugo went well without too many major issues.
 There were some problems encountered along the way, but I was able to overcome them and complete the migration successfully.

 {{< toc >}}